Go back to school with the Training Fund

 - Is your program approved by authorized state agencies (i.e. Washington State Nursing Commission)

 - What is the average completion time and rate for students in this school’s program?

 - Are the credits taken at this school transferable to other schools?

 Note that the Training Fund WILL NOT fund all schools.
 There are a growing number of online and for profit schools of questionable quality and from which our employer partners will not hire.
-Your case manager will provide guidance on choosing a school.
+Your Career and Education Navigator will provide guidance on choosing a school.

 Q: How do I pay for my tuition and books?